FAQs

 Trials and Data

 Which data delivery methods do you offer?
-We offer a variety of data delivery methods including flat files, API, self-service Dashboard access, and custom reports.
-Flat files can be delivered using Amazon S3, AWS Data Exchange, Snowflake, or via a link containing a zipped version of your flat file.
+We offer a variety of data delivery methods, including flat files, self-service Dashboard access, and custom reports.
+Flat files can be delivered using Amazon S3, AWS Data Exchange, Snowflake, GCS, or via a link containing a zipped version of your flat file.
 Our most popular delivery method is through an Amazon S3 bucket where we can deliver parquet or CSV files to our clients.

 How can I access my Amazon S3 bucket?
 The first step to accessing your Amazon S3 bucket is to install the AWS Command Line Interface (AWS CLI) on your local machine.
 AWS’s documentation on the installation process can be found here.
 Once you have installed the AWS CLI, you will use the code below to access your bucket and your files: